 Your roof is arguably one of the most important parts of your home.
 It keeps you warm, dry, and safe.
 However, because it takes the impact of outside forces, there are a lot of factors that put it at risk for damage.
-Rock Solid Exteriors is dedicated to protecting the part of your home that protects you through our roof replacement and installations, as well as equipping you with the knowledge to recognize when to have your roof replaced, and to take good care of your roof.
+At Rock Solid Exteriors, our roofing contractors are dedicated to protecting the part of your home that protects you through our roof replacement and installations, as well as equipping you with the knowledge to recognize when to have your roof replaced, and to take good care of your roof.
 In this blog, we will discuss the most common problems that homeowners encounter with their roofs.

 - Roof Leaks